-The Monument contains more than 40 archaeological sites, including three that are listed in the National Register of Historic Places.
-Cultural features, such as landscapes, objects, plants, and animals, often used at the center of time-honored traditions and stories of sacred significance to Tribal Nations, are protected.
-The continuum of human use and cultural ties are revealed by rock art, lithic scatters, and burial grounds.
+The Monument contains more than forty archaeological sites, including three that are listed in the National Register of Historic Places.
+Cultural features, such as landscapes, objects, plants, and animals, often used at the center of plants, and animals, often used at the center of time-honored traditions and stories of sacred significance to Tribal Nations, are protected.

+The continuum of human use and cultural ties are revealed by rock art, lithic scatters, and sacred sites.